0:00 0:00

 Trait 4.
 People with autism demonstrate impressive math skills

 It’s not uncommon for those with autism to excel at math.
-Their impressive mathematical ability and problem solving skills are tied to a unique pattern of brain organization.
+Their impressive mathematical ability and problem-solving skills are tied to a unique pattern of brain organization.
 In one study, it was found that high-functioning children with autism far outperformed their peers when it came to standardized math tests.
-They also used sophisticated problem solving strategies which didn’t rely on rote learning or counting on their fingers.
+They also used sophisticated problem-solving strategies that didn’t rely on rote learning or counting on their fingers.
 The study’s lead researcher explained: “Our study supports the idea that the atypical brain development in autism can lead, not just to deficits, but also to some remarkable cognitive strengths.”

 Trait 5.
 People with autism are good at repetitive tasks